 If the email meets the criteria set, the viewer will receive confirmation that an email has been sent to their email address.

 The email will allow them to either open the channel directly in a new browser tab, or to copy the code in the email into the browser tab that is already open.
 Note that the code sent to the viewer does not expire.
 The same code will be resent if the viewer does not use this code and requests a new one.

 After an email has been verified the user will have access for 12 hours before the login time expires, however if one checkmarks the "Remember me" function the user will be granted access up to 7 days before the login expiration.

-SSO (Single Sign On) authentication allows you to use a 3rd party identity provider to control access to your Streaming Manager for Enterprise content.
-Information on how to set up SSO for your Streaming Manager for Enterprise account can be found here.
+SSO (Single Sign On) authentication allows you to use a 3rd party identity provider to control access to your Enterprise Video Streaming content.
+Information on how to set up SSO for your Enterprise Video Streaming account can be found here.

 SSO authentication is set up for your entire account, but each individual channel can be set to take anyone from the domain authorized by the SSO, or selected users, or nobody.
 Selecting between 2 step authentication or SSO is done fromIntegration & Apps > Security Settings tab:

 In this example, we have set Google Apps as our SSO provider.
 Once the SSO is put in place, you can control access channel by channel.
 To set access to a channel, open the Channels > Access Control tab.

 On the access control tab, you have the ability to set access to nobody in your organization, anyone with the correct email address (anyone who is authenticated by the SSO), or specific email addresses within the organization.